TedLessmann/Project3a/Readme.md

-# Project3 with unit tests added
+# Project3a: stock visualizer on the web